Manuvr/ManuvrOS/README.md

 ----------------------
 ####High-level TODO list
--   Link against libuv for "big" builds so we can handle threading on android, windows, linux, etc. without having to hurt ourselves.
 -   Clean up the unit tests that exist, and merge in some that aren't in the testbench yet.
--   Make the testbench do something interesting.
--   Investigate usage as an application framework under RTOS.
 -   Verify that ManuvrOS works correctly when built as 64-bit.
--   Add callgrind support to the Makefile.
 -   Write an autoconf script to choose target and features, detect env, etc...